A-Coom/coomer.party-scraper/README.md

 ## Install Python Module

-If you don't want to (or are unable to) use a packaged release, you can install the tool as a Python module by running the the following command while in the directory containing the pyproject.toml file.
+If you don't want to (or are unable to) use a packaged release, you can install the tool as a Python module by running the following command while in the directory containing the pyproject.toml file.

 ```sh
 python3 -m pip install .